Here are ten tips to help you protect your intellectual property (IP) and get your IP strategy right.

 3. Keep it confidential

 Keep your idea confidential until it is protected.
-If you’re talking to others about your idea, use a confidentiality agreement to prevent them from disclosing your idea without permission.
-An IP professional can prepare a confidentiality agreement for you.
+If you’re talking to others about your idea, use a non-disclosure agreement (NDA) to prevent them from disclosing your idea without permission.
+Check out our IP Contract Generator for help preparing an NDA.

 If you are interested in obtaining a patent or design, you need to safeguard and maintain secrecy until you have filed your application.
 You may determine that keeping your invention a secret is better than applying for a patent and having to disclose the invention's details.
 Protection in this manner is known as a trade secret.